Curious about the best temperature for running? Then you’ve come to the right place.

 A decade-long study of the Boston Marathon reported that the best temperature range for all runners –regardless of their fitness level—is around 46 to 59 F or 7.7 to 15 C.

-Perfect Temperature For Sprinting
+Best Temperature For Sprinting

 If long-distance running isn’t your goal, you don’t inherently want to be that cold.